victorguidi/victorguidi/README.md

 ### Hey there, I am Victor Guidi 👋

 - 🔭 I’m currently working on a Data Center
-- 🤔 I see the future in Data and Blockchain
+- 🤔 I see the future in Data Science and Blockchain
 - 💬 Python, JavaSCript, C++, Solidity...

 <div>